-Infinix Zero 20, Note 12 (2023) With MediaTek Helio G99 SoC Launched: Details
+Infinix Zero 20, Note 12 (2023) Price, Specifications Spotted Ahead of Launch

 Photo Credit: Infinix

-Infinix Zero 20 launched globally on Wednesday along with the Infinix Note 12 (2023) refresh.
-These two smartphones are powered by a MediaTek Helio G99 SoC.
-They also sport a 6.7-inch full-HD+ AMOLED display.
-These handsets run on Android 12 with the XOS 10.6 skin on top.
-The Infinix Zero 20 features a 108-megapixel triple rear camera setup and a 60-megapixel front camera with optical image stabilisation (OIS).
-Meanwhile, the Infinix Note 12 (2023) features a Monster Gaming Kit and a linear motor with 4D vibration feedback.
+Infinix Zero 20 is tipped to launch globally in October 5 along with the Infinix Note 12 (2023) refresh.
+These two smartphones could be powered by a MediaTek Helio G99 SoC, according to a recently surfaced listing.
+They are also said to sport a 6.7-inch full-HD+ AMOLED display.
+These handsets run on Android 12 with the XOS 10.6 skin on top, as hinted.
+The Infinix Zero 20 is said to feature a 108-megapixel triple rear camera setup and a 60-megapixel front camera with optical image stabilisation (OIS).
+Meanwhile, the Infinix Note 12 (2023) is said to feature a Monster Gaming Kit and a linear motor with 4D vibration feedback.

 The Infinix Zero 20 features a single 8GB RAM + 256GB configuration option that costs $249 (roughly Rs.
 21,000).
 This smartphone is available in Grey and Gold colour variants.